Writing local history

-Sher has gone on to write other books dealing with historical topics from the old county, as well as gardening books, wild plant books and genealogical books.
-As an avid gardener, Sher has grown her own vegetables for most of her adult life, and as a family researcher, Sher has been doing her own genealogy for over 40 years (family history is never finished!!)
+Sher has gone on to write other books dealing with historical topics from the old county, as well as gardening books and wild plant books.
+As an avid gardener, Sher has grown her own vegetables for most of her adult life.
 For as long as she can remember, Sher has been a forager – berries in the summer, apples and nuts in the fall.
 And so the Wild Plant books were a natural progression of this passtime.

 Besides authoring books of interest, Sher is also a master storyteller.
 Her stories come from the pages of Ontario’s history.
 They include tales about our early settlers, of those who came later, of sadness and loss, of extraordinary courage, and tales that will tickle your funny bone.

 Sher will attend your meeting or special event, in costume if requested, for an hour of storytelling.
 Her tales are not geared to children, although children as young as 8 years have been known to sneak in to hear the stories.
 Please contact Sher for her fees.